Chichester Harbour: Harbour villages

 The harbourside settlements are: Birdham, Bosham, Chidham, Dell Quay, Emsworth, Fishbourne, Langstone, Northney, South Hayling, Southbourne, West Itchenor, West Thorney and West Wittering.
 The nearest towns are Chichester and Havant.
 The harbour lowlands contain high quality arable farmland.
 Boatyards, marinas and commercial fishing are important elements of the local economy.

 Biology and geology

 The harbour has diverse habitats, including intertidal mudflats, shingle, saltmarsh, sand dunes, marshes and woodland.
 The mudflats provide feeding grounds for internationally important numbers of ringed plovers, grey plovers, redshanks, black-tailed godwits, dunlins, sanderlings, curlews and greenshanks.
 There are geologically important sand dunes and shingles at East Head and east of Langstone.

+Water quality

+The quality of water in the harbour was called into question when samples taken in 2022 were found to contain traces of numerous chemical compounds including prescribed medicines.
+The harbour has outflow from a water treatment plant.

 Designation

 Recreation

 Chichester Harbour is used for a wide variety of sailing, including dinghy racing; it is the venue for the 'Itchenor Gallon' race for the International 14.
 There are several yacht marinas.
 It is also used for fishing.

 Harbour tours depart year round from Itchenor in either a traditional boat or in Solar Heritage, a solar powered boat.
 During the summer regular trips depart from Emsworth on Solar Heritage and on the Victorian oyster boat Terror.

 There is a small dory that operates as a ferry service between Itchenor and Bosham.

 The harbour is a very popular area for birdwatching; guided bird walks and boat trips are offered during the winter months by Chichester Harbour Conservancy.

 There is a network of footpaths for walkers and a cycle route from Chichester to West Wittering which passes through harbour countryside.

 West Wittering Beach and East Head is the only sandy beach on the West Sussex coast and is a popular family and tourist destination on warm weekends.